black and white bed linen

 (Lisa flirts with David in the club's back room.)

 Lisa: "You like how I wear this dress?
 I wear it for you.
 Not those old pervs at the bar.
-You forget that?"
+Did you forget that?
+You never tell me how pretty I look."

 Scene for Jerry:

-Ralphie: "This guy Jordan is in deep.
+Jerry: "This guy Jordan is in deep.
 Like twenty grand deep.
-Either you squeeze him, or we write it off as charity.
+Either you squeeze him hard and collect, or we write it off as charity.
 We ain't the Red Cross."

 Scene for Frank: